enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-v.md

 ---
 ## Practice

-Fill in the blanks bellow to get all parts of the date the document with a `name`: `"Bulbasaur"` was created on.
+Fill in the blanks below to get all parts of the date the document with `name: "Bulbasaur"` was created on.
 ```js
 db.pokemon.aggregate(
    [